Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Project_And_Source_Code_Management.md

 {{< blocks/screenshot color="white" image="/images/synced_repos.png">}}

 Tha main branch is syncronized by default.
 As you continue developing your project and have multiple branches these can also be synced separately.

-4. Click on the `List Packages` tab to verify that the packages were imported
+4. Click on the `List Services` tab to verify that the packages were imported

 {{< blocks/screenshot color="white" image="/images/list_packages_git_import.png">}}

 ## Change Git Branch on the Platform

 *If a user wants to test or work on a specific branch, he can select the branch required to do so.
 The main branch is selected by default.*

 1. Click on the edit button to open the `Edit Repository` details page